rafamrslima/100days-codeup/log.md

 ### Day 14/100
 Today I learned about error handling in Go, the different usages of the log package, and how to use panic and recover keywords for managing the application flow.

+### Day 15/100
+Today I learned about error type in Go, how to construct an error in any part of my application, and the convention for using error type as return of functions.
+I also learned how to create documentation of my code using godoc.